 — Joel Gascoigne (@joelgascoigne) January 6, 2014

 Glancing at Joel’s image Tweets, the first lesson we can learn is that he tries to use images that offer value to his followers without needing to click-through.
-With Twitter’s new inline image previews, that can drive up to 150% more retweets, this seems to be a great way to encouragement engagement since your followers don’t need to leave their timeline to see your pictures.
+With Twitter’s inline images that can drive up to 150% more retweets, this seems to be a great way to encourage engagement—since your followers don’t need to leave their timeline to see your pictures.

 Joel also tries to add a caption related to the image every time, rather than just adding a standard article headline, especially when sharing a blog post.